 The jury will judge entries based on their adherence to the following criteria:

-- Please specify one or more of the Open Research objectives/practices addressed in your case study (see below)
+- Please specify one or more of the Open Research or Education objectives/practices addressed in your case study (see below)

 - Introduction: Please provide a brief description of the open practice(s) used, as well as the context in which the open practices were used.

-- Motivation: Please address why the Open Research practices were used (e.g., what are the benefits and for whom)
+- Motivation: Please address why the Open Research or Education practices were used (e.g., what are the benefits and for whom)

 - Lessons learned: Please reflect on the barriers or challenges and/or supporting factors (e.g. supervisor, workshops, infrastructure) encountered